deFOREST: Fusing Optical and Radar satellite data for Enhanced Sensing of Tree-loss

-\hg{A key application of this framework is improving the detection of deforestation and forest degradation in tropical regions.
-Forest loss is one of the largest sources of anthropogenic carbon emissions and a driver of climate change \cite{skole1994}.
-The impacts of climate change are already evident, are irreversible within the lifetimes of those living today, and are expected to worsen in the coming decades \cite{USGCRP2017}.
-Furthermore, climate change has been identified as a critical long-term threat to U.S. national security and defense \cite{DoD2021}.
-In addition, deforestation and forest degradation impact a diverse array of other environmental and human parameters \cite{chapin2000}, including enhanced soil erosion, reduced habitats and biodiversity, and, importantly, contribute to the displacement of human populations \cite{sala2000}.
-Despite a large number of well-funded treaties, initiatives, and studies, the global rate of deforestation is still increasing, which makes harvesting multisensorremote sensing data for timely and accurate information on environmental changes particularly important.}

-We tested our approach in the Amazon forest for a region of approximately $92.19\,km \times 91.80\,km$ and compared it to the recent Fusion Near Real-Time (FNRT) algorithm \cite{Tang2023}. \hg{The FNRT algorithm effectively detects deforestation in tropical rainforests using both optical and radar remote sensing data, yielding results comparable to other methods like the Global Land Analysis and Discovery (GLAD) Forest Alerts and the RADD Forest Disturbance Alert \cite{Tang2023}.} \jc{In contrast to FNRT, our approach is highly robust and accurate for time frames that have sparse optical data, making it suitable for regions with persistent cloudy areas.}
+We tested our approach \hgt{for detecting forest loss} in the Amazon forest for a region of approximately $92\,km \times 91\,km$ and compared it to the recent Fusion Near Real-Time (FNRT) algorithm \cite{Tang2023}, \hgt{the Global Land Analysis and Discovery (GLAD) Forest Alerts, and the RADD Forest Disturbance Alert.
+In this implementation, we define forest loss as a complete transfer of forest to non-forest within a 10-meter pixel with no immediate recovery.
+Sub-pixel canopy loss, such as selective logging, while still detectable by our algorithm after parameter tuning, is not a target for detection within the scope of this study.} In contrast to FNRT, our approach is highly robust and accurate for time frames that have sparse optical data, making it suitable for regions with persistent cloudy areas.